 Modules are able to communicate with each other through simple and easily accessible APIs (Application Programming Interfaces) globally.
 And we have implemented the feign client to overcome our challenge.

 Feign Client: is a web service developed by Netflix.
-It is used to bind HTTP client binder and HTTP API clients.
-Also provides pluggable annotation support and Feign annotations.
-It helps to create REST API clients which make web service clients easier.
+It is used to bind HTTP client binder and HTTP API, clients.
+It also provides pluggable annotation support and Feign annotations.
+It helps to create REST API clients, which makes web service clients easier.
 We can use declarative annotations to call the REST services instead of writing boilerplate code.

 For Tide, we have maintained custom plugins used in the API gateway given below:-

-These are Maven-based as opposed to Gradle as Gravitee currently only supports plugins produced via their Maven archetype.
+These are Maven-based instead of Gradle, as Gravitee currently only supports plugins produced via their Maven archetype.
 If you check out the repositories, you’ll see that they have an aggregate parent module and child modules.
 This structure was chosen because each child module effectively communicates to the other at runtime.